William Trager: Career

 In the 1970s Trager and a postdoctoral fellow James B. Jensen performed the work for which Trager is best known: the cultivation of P. falciparum.
-They found that they could take the blood of Aotus monkeys infecte with P. falciparum, dilute the blood into human red blood cells, and with the addition of human serum and RPMI 1640 media, get P. falciparum to grow for weeks.
+They found that they could take the blood of Aotus monkeys infected with P. falciparum, dilute the blood into human red blood cells, and with the addition of human serum and RPMI 1640 media, get P. falciparum to grow for weeks.
 Jensen greatly improved the culture method by introducing a carbon-dioxide rich environment through the use of a simple air-tight candle jar, where a flame is lit and allowed to burn out.

 Trager also worked sporadically throughout his career on kinetoplastid parasites.
 He showed that the intracellular stage of Leishmania donovani could be cultured for several days, and established a tsetse fly tissue culture system to grow all the life stages of Trypanosoma vivax.
 He also developed a continuous culture system for the lizard-infecting parasite Leishmania tarentolae.
 In 1980, Trager transitioned to the role of emeritus professor at Rockefeller University.